I am already spayed, a special needs pet, and up to date with shots.

-We would like you to meet our two newest cattery residents, Twisty Kittens Shanta (also on this site) and Fanta!
+We would like you to meet our two newest cattery residents, Twisty Kittens Shanta and Fanta (also on this site)!

 These 5-month old special needs siblings were living in a Los Angeles area back yard of an elderly couple who could no longer care for them.
 They were rescued by one of our rescue partners, Hope for Paws and transferred to Room 8 to find their permanent, loving, forever home.